[Faculty Handbook Category #1]

 - A description and documentation of PHS support, including, for example, any grant numbers, grant applications, contracts and publications listing PHS support;

-- A copy of those policies and procedures under which the investigation took place;
+- A copy of the policies and procedures under which the investigation took place;

-- The identity and a summary of the research records and evidence reviewed and the identity of any evidence taken into custody but not reviewed;
+The composition of the inquiry committee, if used, including name(s), position(s), and subject matter of expertise; - The identity and summary of the research records and evidence reviewed and the identity of any evidence taken into custody but not reviewed;

 - A statement of the College’s findings as to whether research misconduct occurred for each separate allegations and if so,